Warning, borrowing money also costs money.

 Buying a motorcycle: new or used?

-The type of motorcycle suitable for beginners
+The type of motorcycle suitable for a beginner

 The ideal engine size for a beginner motorcyclist